 While many children do recover from serious chronic illness, these stories of remission are rarely documented in the scientific literature.
 Medical science has much to learn about the mechanisms that contribute to chronic illness as well as the tools that can be used to reverse it.
-Through the FLIGHT(TM) Study, The Documenting Hope Project is poised to rigorously document an integrative model of care, to disseminate findings to a wide public audience and ultimately to encourage the growth of the responsive community-based science so urgently needed in this time of epidemic chronic illness.
+Through the FLIGHT(TM) Study, The Documenting Hope Research Team aims to rigorously document an integrative model of care, to disseminate findings to a wide public audience and ultimately to encourage the growth of the responsive community-based science so urgently needed in this time of epidemic chronic illness.

 Lead by Principal Investigator, Martha Herbert PhD, MD, Documenting Hope is conducting an observational assessment of children in recovery from chronic illness.
 In contrast to a traditional clinical study which observes one thing at a time, an observational assessment allows scientists to observe a multiplicity of variables in a given study environment.

 Traditional clinical trials have largely not been successful in helping us to understand the root causes of complex systemic disease or complex epidemiological processes.
 Many scientists now believe that the complexity of modern illness requires a more complex study design, one that leaves room for multiple, simultaneous factors in explorations of causation, and by extension in prevention and reversal.
 We believe that solutions to complex illness will continue to elude us until we learn to ask our questions differently.